 I found this cake Saturday night while going through a 1997 Better Homes & Gardens.
 At first I thought it was a chocolate cheesecake recipe, but the introduction to the recipe said it was a much-requested chocolate layer cake recipe from a 1975 issue of BHG.
-I hadn’t heard of it, so I did some research and found that the popular BHG cake was actually a spin on an old 1951 Bake-Off cake called Peppermint Double Delight; a recipe made interesting by the technique.
+I hadn’t heard of it, so I did some research and found that the popular BHG cake was actually a spin on an old 1951 Bake-Off cake called Peppermint Double Delight -- a recipe with an interesting technique.
 You first make a cream cheese mixture, scoop that out to use as the frosting, then use the rest of the “frosting” as part of the cake batter.
-The Bake-Off cake was called Peppermint Double Delight.
-Along with the addition of mint, it was two layers and had slightly different proportions.
-I decided to try BHG’s cake first.

 Chocolate Cream Cheese Cake